 The United Nations Development Program explores these themes and provides policy recommendations to address inequality in its 2019 Human Development Report.
 This report analyzes persistent and cumulative disparities in human development, as well as a new generation of inequalities that are largely spurred by differential access to technology, economic opportunities, political dominance, and climate change effects in an attempt to unpack the drivers of these different trends.

-On February 20, the Africa Growth Initiative at Brookings and UNDP will co-host an event featuring a high-level panel of experts in inequality and African economic development to discuss the economic, governance, and security implications of the diverse and evolving inequalities across the continent.
+On February 20, the Africa Growth Initiative at Brookings and UNDP co-hosted an event featuring a high-level panel of experts in inequality and African economic development to discuss the economic, governance, and security implications of the diverse and evolving inequalities across the continent.

-After the program, the panelists will take audience questions.
+After the program, the panelists answered questions from the audience.

 Senior Fellow, Council on Emerging Market Enterprises The Fletcher School of Law and Diplomacy - Tufts University